 skip to main content

-Best Bottles for Breastfed Babies
+The Best Bottles for Breastfed Babies

-Best Bottles for Breastfed Babies
+The Best Bottles for Breastfed Babies

 Why Trust Babylist?

 Babylist is the expert in baby; we know baby gear inside and out.
-We talk with parents face-to-face in our showroom and on our user panels and hear from thousands of people annually via our Best Baby Products survey.
+We talk with parents face-to-face in our showroom and on our user panels and hear from thousands annually via our Best Baby Products online survey.
 We know what items millions of expecting parents are adding to their baby registries.

-Babylist’s Top Picks for the Best Bottles for Breastfed Babies
+Best Bottle for Breastfed Babies Overall

 • Gradual nipple shape mimics breast anatomy

-• Encourage a natural, wide latch
+• Encourages a natural, wide latch

 • Some parents say the nipples leak and tear easily